-Within Food Technology, Year 7 undertake a basic skills rotation, this is designed to develop their skills using basic and more specialist equipment and increase their understanding of basic ingredients.
-In Year 8 students look at the function of ingredients and recipe adaptation, this along with more complex practical tasks develops their skill set within a catering environment.
-A large number of lessons are practically based and are designed to encourage students to becoming more independent and thereby take ownership of their own learning.
+Within Food Technology, Year 7 students develops students’ practical skills in using basic and more specialist equipment safely, and understanding of basic ingredients.
+In Year 8, students look at the function of ingredients and recipe adaptation, and introduces more complex practical tasks to further develop their skill set within a catering environment.
+In Year 9, students study ‘foods from around the world’, which enables a greater understanding of other countries and cultures.
+A large number of lessons are practically based and are designed to encourage students to become more independent and thereby take ownership of their own learning.

 Key Stage 4

-Students have access to lunchtime ‘catch up’ clubs which allows pupils to use the department’s facilities in order to progress or complete any coursework they may have missed or wish to develop further.
+Students are Key Stage 4 will have access to lunchtime ‘catch up’ clubs which allow the students’ to use department facilities in order to progress or complete outstanding work to ensure they have the best opportunity to achieve their full potential.

 The Technology department believes the diverse and varied opportunities that are available to students both in and out of the classroom will provide an excellent foundation with which to build on whether students choose to opt for a Technology based subject at Key Stage 4 or not.

 The department encourages creativity, flair, independence, and a sense of pride in what is produced.
 Regardless of ability, each student will take ownership of their work and produce products of a high standard from concept to completion while developing essential life skills such as time management, team work, problem solving and the ability to communicate.